OUCML/GAN/README.md

-# GAN
+# OUCML
-This is a repository for sharing the usable GAN models that have been run by members of ML Group of OUC.
+This is a repository for sharing the usable models that have been run by members of ML Group of OUC.
 Those models are from classic works, which have already been published.